-To prevent that from occurring automatically, you must request a hearing from DOL within 20 days of the date you were arrested for DUI.
-When you were released from custody following your DUI arrest, the DUI officer should have punched a hole in your Washington State License (making it into a temporary license, valid for 60 days), given you a copy of the breath test result, and given you a hearing request form.
+To prevent that from occurring automatically, you must request a hearing from DOL within 7 days of the date you were arrested for DUI.
+When you were released from custody following your DUI arrest, the DUI officer will likely forward information regarding your arrest to the DOL.
+You will now have a temporary license, valid for 30 days so be sure you request a DOL hearing within 7 days.

-Unless you send in the hearing request form (and pay a $375 fee, unless indigent) within 20 days of your Washington State DUI arrest, you will lose your Washington State License and have no right to appeal!
-(In blood test cases, the 20-day time period commences on the day DOL mails you notice of your blood test result)
+Unless you send in the hearing request form (and pay a $375 fee, unless indigent) within 7 days of your Washington State DUI arrest, you will lose your Washington State License and have no right to appeal!
+(In blood test cases, the 7 day time period commences on the day DOL mails you notice of your blood test result)